 The united force of Hindus and Sikhs succeeded in defeating Sayyid Hasan Ali, who did not live to face his king.
 This event is recorded in Alamgir Nama.

-In his autobiography Bachitra Natak, Shri Guru Govind Singh Dev has claimed that he was a descendant of Lord Rama’s younger son Lava, and that Guru Nanak Dev was a descendant of Lord Rama’s elder son Kusha (2/18-34, 2/52, 4/1-10 and 5/1-10).
+In his autobiography Bachitra Natak, Shri Guru Govind Singh Dev has claimed that he was a descendant of Shri Rama’s younger son Lava, and that Guru Nanak Dev was a descendant of Shri Rama’s elder son Kusha (2/18-34, 2/52, 4/1-10 and 5/1-10).

 Sikh scholars like Rajendra Singh have extensively debunked the attempts of English scholar McCauliffe who tried to create a divide between Hindus and Sikhs in his book “Sikh Itihas Mein Shri Ram Janmabhoomi“.
 He explained that the Rama of the Shri Adi Granth is the same Rama that Valmiki introduced as the son of Dasharatha, husband of Sita and King of Ayodhya.